 - Find your purpose.
 Committing to an activity that excites you, working or volunteering for something you believe in, continuing your education, and rediscovering your talents are just a few ways to experience pleasure and be productive, which can help you gain a sense of purpose in your life.

-- Commemorate June 5, HIV Long-Term Survivors Awareness Day (NHLTSAD).
-Acknowledged for the first time in 2014, NHLTSAD is not just an awareness day, but a call to action to keep the needs, issues, and journeys of HIV LTS front and center in the HIV community.
+- Commemorate June 5, HIV Long-Term Survivors Awareness Day (#HLTSAD).
+Acknowledged for the first time in 2014, HLTSAD is not just an awareness day, but a call to action to keep the needs, issues, and journeys of HIV LTS front and center in the HIV community.

 "Ours is not a movement simply about nostalgia, pain and grief.
 It is also a testament to the resilience of the human spirit, to humans who rolled up their sleeves and refused to accept our death sentences." from "A Vision of Our Future: HIV Long-Term Survivors Declaration," by Let's Kick ASS.

 Women Kick ASS!
-Long-Term Survivor Voices on A Girl Like Me and Beyond
+A Sample of Long-Term Survivor Voices on A Girl Like Me

 - HIVstigmafighter (Eliane Becks Nininahazwe)